ppy/osu-wiki/news/2026/2026-04-18-mod-multipliers-survey-results.md

 These penalties are then multiplied together to create the final multiplier, which works out as 0.6375x.

-Note that this applies just the same if the parameters are *increased* - if this example was CS 4.5 instead of CS 3.5 the end multiplier would be the exact same.
+Note that this applies just the same if the parameters are *increased* - if this example was CS 4.5 instead of CS 3.5, the end multiplier would be exactly the same.

 ---